automl/AutoRL-Landscape/README.md

 exchangeable configurations for RL contexts (`conf/combo/`), the search space (`conf/ls/`), the phase configuration for the data collection (`conf/phases/`), and the SLURM cluster configuration (`conf/slurm/`).
+You can have a look at the slurm config files to configure your cluster and save it to `confs/slurm/yourconfig.yaml`.
+You then need to add  `slurm=yourconfig` to the commandline, as seen in the runcommands above.
+The slurm interface is managed by hydra, see [here](https://hydra.cc/docs/plugins/submitit_launcher/) for more information.

 ## Dataset Description